Biopsy Procedures Mesothelioma

 A Mesothelioma biopsy procedure is used to collect suspect cells or tissue samples that help doctors positively confirm a diagnosis of Mesothelioma.
-There are several different biopsy procedures that may be used depending on the location of cancer cells, age of the patient and overall health of the Mesothelioma patient.
-Biopsy tests are one of the most definitive way to diagnose malignant Mesothelioma.
+Several different biopsy procedures may be used depending on the location of cancer cells, the age of the patient, and the overall health of the Mesothelioma patient.
+Biopsy tests are one of the most definitive ways to diagnose malignant Mesothelioma.

 Mesothelioma Biopsy Procedures Include:

 - Bronchoscopic Biopsy: Involves passing a long, thin, flexible tube down the throat to examine the airways for tumors and remove a small sample through the tube.